Ansab9588/Calculator/README.md

 # Calculator

 Hi,

-This is a simple project for calculating different numerical operations.
+This is a simple web application for calculating different Numerical-Operations.

 Tech-Stack Used : HTML, CSS